 freedoms.
 Freedom is not free.

-Carol Kline is a professional entertainer with a 25-year
+Carol Kline is a professional entertainer with a more than 30-year

-background in health care, public relations, promotional design and development work, and is a certified activities director.
+background in health care, public relations, promotional design and development work, and she is a certified activities

 |In 2007, Captain Kristine Ratliff works with babies at MASH hospital in Balad, Iraq.